4d/4d-for-ios/docs/Multi-critera-search.md

 **OBJECTIVES**

-* Acticating the multi-criteria search in your existing templates
+* Activating the multi-criteria search in your existing templates
 </div>

 This feature is activated by default in all 4D for iOS templates.